lakshmivishal9496/Soft-Health/README.md

 Enjoy a collection of relaxing music to help you unwind and reduce stress.

-:book: <b>References</b>
+:book: <b>External Resources</b>

-SoftHealth features were built from the beginning based on actual facts and scientific research.
-Articles and studies supporting SoftHealth app features are found in the References document within the repository.
+Books and videos supporting mental health are found in the References document within the repository.

 :information_source: <b>Technologies</b>